davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/skagit-county/lyman/en.wikipedia.org.md

 title: "Lyman, Washington (Wikipedia)" downstream on the Skagit River: Sedro-Woolley, Washington (Wikipedia)
 excerpt: >-
   **Lyman** is a town in Skagit County, Washington, United States.
-The population was 423 at the 2020 census.[4]
+The population was 423 at the 2020 census.
 It is included in the Mount Vernon-Anacortes, Washington Metropolitan Statistical Area.
 license: CC BY-SA 4.0
 retrieved: 2024-12-13
 type: website